-(a) Our common stock trades on The NASDAQ Stock Market under the symbol MCRI.
+Market Information.
+Our common stock trades on The NASDAQ Stock Market under the symbol MCRI.
 The following table sets forth the high and low sales prices of our common stock, as reported by the NASDAQ Stock Market, during the periods indicated.

-2013 2012 High Low High Low First quarter \$ 11.97 \$ 8.64 \$ 11.41 \$ 9.70 Second quarter \$ 17.22 \$ 9.29 \$ 10.67 \$ 8.21 Third quarter \$ 21.00 \$ 16.35 \$ 9.30 \$ 7.05 Fourth quarter \$ 22.12 \$ 16.33 \$ 11.52 \$ 8.23
+20 15 20 14 High Low High Low First quarter \$ 19.63 \$ 15.59 \$ 20.39 \$ 17.20 Second quarter \$ 22.30 \$ 17.77 \$ 19.72 \$ 14.38 Third quarter \$ 21.19 \$ 16.45 \$ 16.23 \$ 11.90 Fourth quarter \$ 23.54 \$ 17.21 \$ 17.73 \$ 11.22

-As of March 5, 2014, there were approximately 70 holders of record of our common stock, and approximately 2,800 beneficial stockholders.
+Stockholders.
+As of March 5, 2016, there were approximately 70 holders of record of our common stock, and approximately 2,000 beneficial stockholders.

+Dividends.
 We have never paid dividends.
-We presently intend to retain earnings and use free cash flow to finance our operating activities, for capital expenditures and to pay down our debt.
+We intend to retain earnings and use free cash flow to finance our operating activities, for capital expenditures and to pay down our debt.
 We do not anticipate declaring cash dividends in the foreseeable future.
 Our bank loan agreement also contains provisions that require the achievement of certain financial ratios before we can pay or declare dividends to our stockholders.
-See Item 8, "FINANCIAL STATEMENTS, Notes to Consolidated Financial Statements, NOTE 6."
+See Item 8, "FINANCIAL STATEMENTS AND SUPPLIMENTAL DATA, Notes to Consolidated Financial Statements, Note 6."

-For information relating to securities authorized for issuance under equity compensation plans, see Part III, Item 12 - Security Ownership of Certain Beneficial Owners and Management.
+Securities Authorized for Issuance under Equity Compensation Plans.
+For information relating to securities authorized for issuance under equity compensation plans, see Part III, Item 12, "SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT."